 - TweetDeck: Tweetdeck is by far the best Twitter client that I've found.
-Tweetdeck comes in a variety of platforms, everything from an Iphone and Android app to a desktop version and Chrome browser extension.
-It is the best and most comprehensive program I've found and it allows you to update other social media as well including Facebook.
-Even Twitter seemed to think it was great as they ended up acquiring TweetDeck earlier this year.
+Tweetdeck was it's own company, but was acquired by Twitter at some point along the line.
+It allows you to do things like break down your follows into separate columns by topic, by list, by #hashtag, or just about anything you can imagine.
 Another feature that I love about TweetDeck – scheduled tweets!
 You can send out tweets at scheduled times to maximize the impact of your Tweets (see best times to tweet above).

 - BufferApp: BufferApp is another great new tool that I discovered that allows you to schedule tweets to get sent out at ideal times.
 TweetDeck can also do that, but BufferApp also includes some minimal analytics tools that are helpful.
 There is a free version and a paid version with more features and number of scheduled tweets allowed.
+It also works with Facebook, Linkedin, Pinterest, Google +, Instagram and more.
 Check it out here.

 - HootSuite: Another great suite of social media tools that has been recommended to me by a bunch of people.

 - dlvrit.com: Send out your blog RSS feed to Twitter automatically using TwitterFeed, although some RSS services like feedburner now allow you to do that automatically through them as well.